JiongrenMao/JiongrenMao.github.io/content/authors/admin/_index.md

 website: ""
 ---

-Hello, I am Jiongren Mao, currently an undergraduate student at Ocean University of China, working under the guidance of Prof. Jian Shi, and an incoming M.Phil. student at The Hong Kong University of Science and Technology, where I will be working with Prof. Mengqian Lu.
-My research interests lie in air-sea interaction, CESM, and machine learning.
+Hello, I am Jiongren Mao.
+I am currently an undergraduate student at Ocean University of China under the guidance of [Prof. Jian Shi](https://coas.ouc.edu.cn/2023/0602/c8874a434262/page.htm) and I will work with [Prof. Mengqian Lu](https://cemlu.people.ust.hk/individual/proflu.html) as an incoming M.Phil.student at The Hong Kong University of Science and Technology.
+My research interests include air-sea interaction, CESM, and machine learning.